 Unfortunately, it's not possible to copy the data from a macOS x86 virtual machine on Mac with M-Series chip.
 However, you can open your macOS x86 virtual machine on an Intel-based Mac to get access to the data stored inside the VM.

 Transfer data from an ARM-based VM to an Intel-based VM

-To transfer the data from a virtual machine created on a Mac with Apple M1 chip to a virtual machine running on a Mac with Intel processor, perform the following steps:
+To transfer the data from a virtual machine created on a Mac with Apple M-Series chip to a virtual machine running on a Mac with an Intel processor, perform the following steps:

-1. Start the ARM-based virtual machine on your Mac with Apple M1 Chip.
+1. Start the ARM-based virtual machine on your Mac with Apple M-Series Chip.

 2. Copy the data from the virtual machine to an external storage driver or upload it to cloud storage.

 3. Start an existing Intel-based virtual machine on your Mac with an Intel processor.
 If you don't have such a VM, create a new one as per KB 4729.